Bacon Cranberry Cornbread Stuffingjump to recipe

 Chances are, you've probably at some point in your life consumed that old secret family recipe – Stovetop Stuffing!
 The 1970s made this boxed, just add water mix wildly popular, and easily accessible to most families.
 While the ingredients may leave much to be desired, this is the texture and flavor that so many of us associate with our stuffing needs!
 Our Bacon Cranberry Cornbread Stuffing delivers on that moist, fluffy texture, but amps up the flavor and knocks the boxed options out of the park.

 With a few tweaks its easy to make stuffing gluten-free and tummy friendly.
 First up, we make the cornbread that we'll be using for the base gluten free.
 We use this corn meal and this gluten-free flour to make our tried and true base, bake it, then cool it.
 While the cornbread is baking, we also fry up some thick-cut bacon, saute some stuffing veggie staples like onion and celery, and get our cranberries ready to go for mixing.
 Once the bread cools, it gets crumbled, mixed together with our add-ons and some high quality broth, then baked AGAIN for the perfect crust.
-While the stuffing is baking, make sure to prepare the maple butter pecans, which make this dish so unique!
+While the stuffing is baking, make sure to prepare the honey butter pecans, which make this dish so unique!
 Your guests will LOVE this Bacon Cranberry Cornbread Stuffing as the PERFECT spin on tradition, while still being the side dish you know and love.
 If you're looking to offer a variety of choices for your stuffing option, don't miss these other Fed + Fit favorites like our Old-Fashioned Gluten-Free Stuffing, or our Sweet Potato Cranberry Stuffing (totally grain-free).
 So many options for your family table, we can't wait to see what you go with!